Search within:

 You do not have to be an Ohio resident to participate in RUSP.

-Entering students can obtain a letter of reference from anyone they wish.
-Students applying during their first year of medical school do have to provide two letters of reference, at least one one of which must come from a Heritage College faculty member or staff.
+We have created an online form called "RUSP Recommendation Form" for you to share with you references.
+Entering students can ask anyone they wish to complete the RUSP Recommendation Form.
+Students applying during their first year of medical school need to provide two recommendations, at least one one of which must come from a Heritage College faculty member or staff.

-Students should send the link provided to those providing a reference.
-If your reference experiences technical difficulties when uploading the reference, they may send it directly to Dawn Mollica, administrative director, Office of Rural and Underserved Programs, via email at: mollicd1@ohio.edu .
+Students should send the link to the RUSP Recommendation Form to those providing a reference.
+If your reference experiences technical difficulties completing the online form, they can contact Dawn Mollica, administrative director, Office of Rural and Underserved Programs, via email at: mollicd1@ohio.edu .

 When will I find out if I am accepted into the program?